The Japan Collection

 It is commonly believed that the 1st Haha no hi (Mothers Day) celebration in Japan occurred on 6th March, the birthday of Empress Kojun.
 These celebrations later became fully established alongside the organization of the Imperial Women’s Union in 1931.
 Mothers Day has been celebrated widely across Japan since then.
 In modern days many festivities are undertaken in celebration & Mother’s Day now has become one of the busiest days of the year for restaurants, shopping malls and other establishments across Japan.

-Halloween Celebration, Japan
+Thanksgiving Celebration, Japan